open-chat-labs/priv-ic/notes.md

 * privIC can derive a principal for the app from the user's II principal + app_domain_name

+TODO
+- Ideally in UI when an app is selected should only show those attributes that an app has requested access to

 // Manual TEST steps

 // Initial build/install privIC identity canister